5 high-tech home security gadgets

 Keep your home safe by adding these tools to your home security system

 Home security systems can help prevent you from becoming the victim of one of these burglaries or another disaster.
-New technology offers amazing and effective ways to keep your home safe.
-Choosing which security features you need can be complicated, and ConsumerAffairs wants to help you pick the ones right for you.
+These five high-tech home security gadgets can keep your home and family safe.

 Over 70 percent of burglaries happen when nobody is home.
 Smart bulbs and smart switches make your house look occupied.
 You can have inside and outside lights go on and off on a schedule.
 You can also turn lights on and off using your phone, even if you’re miles away.